weglot/translate-bundle/README.md

 We implemented usage of `weglot.translations` service for both Symfony 4 and Symfony 3 (`symfony/cache` bundle was released with Symfony 3, so no compatibility for Symfony 2).

 If you wanna use cache, just add `cache: true` to this bundle configuration.
-It will use whatever `weglot.translations` is using.
+It will use a file-based cache through Symfony [`FilesystemAdapter`](https://symfony.com/doc/current/components/cache/adapters/filesystem_adapter.html)

 To clear the cache, you just have to use our custom command:
 ```